hakanonal/mastermind/README.md

     - print the board
     - add user input functionallty.
 - So curentlly the code is not working.
 Work is in progess...
+- [This](https://bnbasilio.medium.com/mastermind-a-how-to-in-python-7b80ca9809ab) article has a good algorithm to find the feedback array check provideFeedback method in the article.